-Practice Statement - Prior to excavating, the excavator must be aware that privately owned buried facilities may exist within the work area and should request the private facility owner (e.g. landowner) to locate his/her underground facilities.
+Practice Statement - Prior to excavating, the excavator must be aware that privately owned underground utility infrastructure may exist within the work area.
+The excavator should request the property owner to locate its buried facilities or hire a Locator (private or otherwise) to locate and mark these buried facilities on the property owner's behalf.